Shaosil/LethalCompanyMods-GeneralImprovements/README.md

 * When loading a file, items in the ship will no longer fall through shelves, tables, etc. May be disabled.
 * Adds an option to fix the personal scanners sensitivity, making it function more reliably, for example being able to ping the ship on Rend.
 * Fixes the ship scan node showing up outside of the ship while flying in to a moon.
+* Fixes the item sales being empty every time a host starts the game, until a day passes.

 This pairs well with my other mod, [FlashlightFix.](https://thunderstore.io/c/lethal-company/p/ShaosilGaming/FlashlightFix/)